 Steve Klund wrote, “My grandparents sang it both ways and I was very young when they were alive but other relatives all sang in English.
 My grandparents grew up with Finnish as a primary language.”

 Would anyone know the Finnish version of this song?
 If so, please comment below or email me with any info.

 UPDATE: We asked MAE KaBi, who is from Finland, if she knows the song.
 Here’s her response:

 “I do not know the song.
 The melody sounds Finnish but I do not know any Finnish lyrics for it.

 However, here is my Finnish translation of the lyrics:

 Haulikollani sinut ammun nyt, (I will shoot you now with my shotgun)

 I hope this helps,

 This article was posted on Wednesday, May 27th, 2020 at 2:05 pm and is filed under American Kids Songs, Children's Songs, Countries & Cultures, English, Finland, Finnish, Finnish Children's Songs, Languages, Questions, Readers Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply